Yanaqucha (Carabaya)

 Yanaqucha (Quechua yana black, qucha lake, "black lake", Hispanicized spelling Yanacocha) is a mountain at a small lake of the same name in the Willkanuta mountain range in the Andes of Peru, about 5000 m high.
-The mountain is located in the Puno Region, Carabaya Province, on the border of the districts Corani and Ollachea.
+The mountain is located on the border of the districts Corani and Ollachea in Carabaya Province, Puno Region.
 It lies southeast of the mountain Rit'i Wasi, northeast of the mountain T'ika Pallana and east of the mountain Llusk'a Rit'i and the lake Khichu Suytuqucha (Quicho Suytococha).